bangerth/spec-cpuv8-sampleflow/README.md

 a parameter that is set in the input file.
-The resulting algorithm is then of the fork-join type: At the beginning of each iteration, _N_ work items are created to generate a new sample on each of these chains, and these items can be worked on independently; once done, a sequential phase follows in which the resulting samples are post-processed.
+The resulting algorithm is then of the fork-join type: At the beginning of each iteration, _N_ work items are created to generate a new sample on each of these chains, and these items can be worked on independently; once done, we start another parallel phase where the samples are post-processed.
+The fork-join approach of this benchmark is implemented using a simple thread pool that maps tasks on available worker threads.
+It creates as many worker threads as std::thread::hardward_concurrency() states the machine can provide.

 # Author